 Start with a clean, dry surface—you may need to use a mild cleanser to remove dirt, grease or debris before you can get to work.
 Once the concrete is prepped, pour on a small amount of oil and rub the oil into the concrete, adding more as the oil absorbs until you’ve achieved full coverage.

 You’ll need to apply several coats (often as many as six or seven) for optimal results, letting each coat dry at least a half hour before moving on to the next application.

 After applying several coats of oil, your surface may feel dry to the touch.
 However, it’s important to allow the tung oil to fully cure.
 We recommend waiting a full 30 days for the oil to cure before using the countertop as normal.

 For the first week, we recommend not using the surface as much as possible.
 Light usage is ok during the second week, but make sure not to leave objects sitting on the surface for hours and definitely keep water off of it.
 If your sink touches the newly sealed area, we recommend using wax paper to temporarily cover the surface to help keep it dry and prevent splashes.
 Finally, during the 3rd and 4th weeks the oil should be almost fully cured, so you can use it more, but make sure to keep it dry and again, prevent water sitting for too long.

 - Always use your rag to rub in the oil rather than letting the oil dry on the surface of your concrete for a nice even coverage.

-- If you feel that your concrete needs more protection, you can simply add another coat of tung oil at any time —no sanding, stripping or other prep steps necessary.
+- If you feel that your concrete needs more protection, you can simply add another coat of tung oil at any time —no sanding, stripping or other clean up prep steps necessary.

-- Tung oil is fantastic for both indoor and outdoor projects, but it likes warmer weather.
+- Tung oil is fantastic for both indoor and outdoor home improvement projects, but it likes warmer weather.
 For the best results, it needs temperatures above freezing during application and for 10-15 days afterward.